gtprgman/artificial_neurons/README.md

 # artificial_neurons
-An Overview to the Back Propagation Computation
+An Overview to the Back Propagation Computation.

 This whitepaper provides a clear understanding of how the working of an artificial neurons mathematically.
 The artificial neurons with three layers (input - hidden - output) of neurons series interconnected among the layers is picked to present in the material of